-There is some indication in the Dibble glass data that the angle of blow may impact the platform surface interior angle.
-At low angles of blow (perpendicular to the core surface) the platform surface interior angle is below average, and it appears to increase until an angle of between 10 and 20 degrees (from perpendicular) after which the platform surface interior angle remains essentially unchanged.
+There is some indication in the Dibble glass data that the angle of blow may impact the PSIA.
+At low angles of blow (0 being at the right angle between the indenter and core platform, see Figure 2 in Magnani et al. 2014: 38), the PSIA is below average, and it appears to increase until the angle of blow reaches between 10 and 20 degrees (from perpendicular, that is, 100 and 110 degrees between the indenter and core platform), after which the PSIA remains essentially unchanged (refer to previous figure).
 With the caveat that the Dibble glass data set has very few cases with angles of less than 20 degrees, the fracture mechanics literature suggests a relationship like this.
 The angle of blow changes the direction, though not the size, of the Hertzian cone such that flakes struck from cores with a high angle of blow (oblique strike) should have “steeper and less prominent cones and less salient bulbs of percussion than flakes which are struck more steeply [or more perpendicular]” (Speth 1972:38).
 Experimentally, however, Magnani et al. (2014) seem to find the opposite.
-They report that a negative angle of blow (here values less than 0 meaning a strike directed into the core rather than towards the core surface) have smaller bulbs relative to the weight of the flake.
+They report that a negative angle of blow (here values less than 0 meaning a strike directed into the interior of the core, with the sharp angle between the indenter and core platform) have smaller bulbs relative to the weight of the flake.
 In our Campagne data set, we see a difference between flakes made from direct hard-hammer percussion and those made with a punch technique.
-The latter cluster at the low range of platform surface interior angles.
+The latter cluster at the low range of PSIA.
 This difference could be interpreted as reflecting a difference in the angle of blow in that punch flakes are more likely to be struck perpendicularly to the platform surface.
 More work needs to be done, in particular analyzing Dibble glass data set where angle of blow is well controlled, but we suggest that increasing the angle of blow has the effect of tipping the direction of the Hertzian cone such that it intersects the core surface not as a circle but rather as an ellipse.
 Thus while the angle of the cone itself remains unchanged, its intersection with the surface broadens and results in higher platform surface interior angles.
-Thus, if this model is correct, striking a core with a high angle of blow will result in a larger platform width for a given platform thickness.
+Thus, if this suggestion is correct, striking a core with a high angle of blow will result in a larger platform width for a given platform thickness.
+Potentially, this can explain also the smaller platforms in indirect percussion in general as them being the product of a vertical strike (angle of blow around 0) rather than of the percussion technique itself.